-- Participating in a civil disorder, riot, or insurrection: Although there are many great causes worth protesting, taking it to another country is not advisable with an AIG Travel Guard plan.
+- Participating in a civil disorder, riot, or insurrection: Although there are many great causes worth protesting, taking it to another country is not advisable.
 Instead, consider taking a voluntourism trip to another country instead.

 - Baggage loss for items seized by governments or customs officials: Before you return home, be sure to understand what may (or may not) be allowed in your home country.
 If you believe your items were stolen by customs or Transportation Security Administration officials, there is a separate protocol for reporting those loses.

 - Baggage loss for eyeglasses, sunglasses, or hearing aids: As a general rule, travelers should always carry extra eyeglasses and medications in their carry-on luggage.
-Loss or replacement of prescription vision wear are not covered by travel guard.
+Loss or replacement of prescription vision wear is not covered by AIG Travel.

-How Do I File a Claim With AIG Travel Guard?
+How Do I File a Claim With AIG Travel?

-Travelers who purchased an AIG Travel Guard plan in the United States can start their claims online.
-After starting an account online, travelers can file claims for the most common situations, including trip cancellation, baggage loss and trip delay.
-Policy holders can also find documentation requirements online, as well as receive updates online.
-Those who have questions about their policies or claims can call AIG Travel Guard direct at +1-866-478-8222.
+Travelers who purchased an AIG Travel plan in the United States can start their claims online.
+After starting an account online, travelers can file claims for the most common situations, including trip cancellation, baggage loss, and trip delay.
+Policyholders can also find documentation requirements online, as well as receive updates online.
+Those who have questions about their policies or claims can call AIG Travel direct at +1-866-478-8222.

-At the Basic and Silver levels, AIG Travel Guard is a very basic-level travel insurance plan that may cover those who do not already have trip coverage through a credit card, or otherwise have access to a trip insurance plan.
-Before considering either of these AIG Travel Guard plans, be sure to check if you already have travel insurance by paying for your trip with either a credit card, or using some qualifying credit card points.
+At the Basic and Silver levels, AIG Travel is a very basic-level travel insurance plan that may cover those who do not already have trip coverage through a credit card or otherwise have access to a trip insurance plan.
+Before considering either of these AIG Travel plans, be sure to check that you don't already have coverage through the credit card used to pay for your trip.